JosepSanchezCano/UVAT-web-app/README.md

    ```
 3. If Flask installation fails, follow the official Flask installation guide for your operating system.

+4. To run the app you need the weights for each AI model.
+In SAM's case the model will download the weights upon execution of the model.
+This means that the first time that you execute the web app you will need to wait till the weights have been completly downloaded.
+The Cutie weights must be downloaded from their github at: https://github.com/hkchengrex/Cutie.
+Once downloaded please put the weights inside of the flaskr/weights/ folder.

 ## Running the Local Server

 Since this app is not intended for deployment, it will be run locally using the Flask development server.
 To start the server: